Skip to content

 Pilling

 Pilling occurs through the wearing of garments that are made with soft fabrics.
-The softer and more delicate that the fabric is, the more easy it is for the fabric to pill.
-Pilling is the small build up of fabric fibres that form on the surface of the fabric.
-They are formed through friction of wear; actions such as wearing a bag strap across a garment or the rubbing of a jacket over the surface of the fabric, as well as during a wash cycle.
+The softer the fabric is, the more easy it is for the fabric to pill.
+Pilling is the small build up of fabric fibres that form on the surface of the garment.
+They are formed through friction of wear; the rubbing of a bag strap or jacket over the surface of the fabric, as well fiction from wash cycles.
 Pilling happens in three stages; fuzziness of the fabric, the pilling forming and then the pilling falling away.

 To delay these stages, we recommend washing and hanging / folding your garment inside-out until you wear it, as this helps to reduce friction between other fabrics.
 We also suggest taking extra care to avoid friction being created on the surface of the fabric between the garment and bags / accessories.